dnlongen/TweetThief/README.md

 * Email: david (at) securityforrealpeople.com
 * More info: http://www.securityforrealpeople.com/tweetthief

+I've noticed a handful of times where one of my tweets, or tweets I recognize from someone else, are duplicated (not retweeted) verbatim by apparent Twitter bots.
+It struck a curious chord for me, so this weekend I wrote up a tool to look for what I call "parrot accounts" - Twitter accounts that generate no original content, but merely copy others'.

-Find tweets that are an exact copy of your own, but that are not retweets nor attributed to you.
-TweetThief retrieves your most recent tweets (by default the most recent 20, but that can be adjusted using the -n command line argument).
-It then searches Twitter for other tweets with the exact same text.
+When given the name of a target user (for instance, your own), tweetthief retrieves the most recent tweets by that account.
+By default it looks at your most recent 20 tweets, but that can be adjusted with the -n parameter.
+It then searches to see if anyone else has tweeted the exact same thing.
+It outputs the original and copied tweets, with the Twitter handle and exact posting time for each.

-Supply TweetThief with a Twitter alias (your "@name") via the -a argument.
+Supply tweetthief with a Twitter alias (your "@name") via the -a argument.

 If Internet access requires a proxy, supply it with the parameter -p, in the form of https://proxy.url:port, for instance, -p https://proxy.abc.com:8080

 Twitter converts every url into a "t.co" shortlink.
 The same url tweeted again later will get a different shortlink.
-TweetThief handles this by examining the url entity, and replaconf the t.co shortlink with the expanded url provided by the Twitter API.
+TweetThief handles this by examining the url entity, and replacing the t.co shortlink with the expanded url provided by the Twitter API.

 The Twitter API is rate-limited, as described at https://dev.twitter.com/rest/public/rate-limiting.
 If you get a rate-limit error running tweetthief, try again with a smaller -n, or wait a few minutes.

+I can think of a few possible motivations for these parrot accounts:
+* Fake accounts used in "buy more followers" scams
+* Real accounts trying to boost their own followers by claiming others' thoughts for their own
+* Something akin to the faux LinkedIn accounts that were reported to be mapping out infosec people's social graphs
+* Botnet command and control channels, hiding malicious instructions in innocuous-looking copied tweets
+* Or something completely different

 Requirements:
 =============